• Skip to primary navigation

 Fine Motor Skills Water Art

-Are you looking for a fun activity for your kids that doesn't take a ton of set up time?
+Are you looking for fun activities for fine motor skills that don't take a ton of setup time?
 Then this Fine Motor Skills Water Art activity is right up your alley.
 Kids can set up most of the activity themselves.
 This art activity combines creativity with fine motor skills which makes it perfect for little ones who are learning to write.
-If you are looking for more easy fine motor skills activities, check out these Fine Motor Patterns.
-My kids were amazed the first time they tried this activity and you will be too.
-It is such a fun activity to try!

 My kids were amazed the first time they tried this Fine Motor Skills Water Art.
 The water creates all kinds of cool patterns and art while being a great fine motor activity.